DICE (company): Acquisition by Electronic Arts (2006–present)

-In November 2004, Electronic Arts (EA) announced their intent to purchase all outstanding shares in DICE at a price of per share, with the deal's closing deadline scheduled for 27 December.
+In November 2004, Electronic Arts (EA) announced its intent to purchase all outstanding shares in DICE at a price of per share, with the deal's closing deadline scheduled for 27 December.
 At the time, EA owned 18.9% in DICE.
 Initially, the offer was rejected by shareholders representing 28% of DICE's ownership on 15 December, after which EA adjusted its offer on 20 December, intending to only purchase 44.5% at the same price per share, extending the offer deadline to 20 January 2005.
-On 25 January 2005, shareholders agreed to the acquisition, and EA raised their ownership in DICE to 59.8%.
+On 25 January 2005, shareholders agreed to the acquisition, and EA raised its ownership in DICE to 59.8%.